The fisheries lab of Dr. Jamie Roberts at Georgia Southern University

 BS: University of Rhode Island

-Current position: PhD student in Ainsworth lab at the University of South Florida
+Current position: PhD student in the Ainsworth lab at the University of South Florida

 Picture